UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 Exercises
 ---------

-.. challenge:: Parallelize a *for loop* code
+.. challenge:: Parallelizing a *for loop* workflow

    .. tabs::